-Sharply contrasting with heavier, traditional mouldings such as the ever-present egg-and-dart, Regency plaster mouldings were typically more delicate and generally known for their low-relief.
+Sharply contrasting with heavier, traditional mouldings such as the ever-present egg-and-dart, these plaster mouldings were typically more delicate and generally known for their low-relief.
 Grecian motives were and remain very popular, particularly the Anthemion (the below example, crafted and available here at Fullbrooks of England – Product Code C34):

 As well as the Vitruvian Scroll (also available, Product Code C45): Click for prices on these cornices

-Waterleaf cornices are a great example of the neo-classical influence on Regency period plaster mouldings, with their sharp leaf detailing remaining ever-popular today (the below Regency Waterleaf Cornice from Fullbrooks – Product Code C6):
+Waterleaf cornices are a great example of the neo-classical influence on Regency period plaster mouldings, with their sharp leaf detailing remaining ever-popular today (the below Waterleaf Cornice from Fullbrooks – Product Code C6):

 Leaf was also used in a bolder and more striking manner though large, Acanthus leaf mouldings.
-(Below we can see this in our current Large Regency Acanthus Leaf Cornice – Product Code C18): Click for prices on these cornices
+(Below we can see this in our current Large Acanthus Leaf Cornice – Product Code C18): Click for prices on these cornices

 For a full illustrated list of all of our Regency mouldings and other fibrous plaster products, please visit the Products page and select the appropriate category.
 If you need to speak to us about any of our plaster products contact us for an informal chat.